api-search/rules/README.md

       notMatch: >-
         \b(api-developer-portal|developer-portal|portal|Portal|Portals|DeveloperPortal)\b
 ```
-## Has a Postman Collection. (apis-json-apis-properties-postman-collection-info)
+## Has a Postman Collection (apis-json-apis-properties-postman-collection-info)
 This property ensures that an API has at least one Postman Collection associated with it, providing automation, tests, and other executable derivatives of an APIs OpenAPI.
 Collections are a great way to define, organize, and execute specific API capabilities and automate API operations.
 You can find details about the <a href="https://apisjson.org/community/postman-collections/">Postman Collections property type for APIs.json</a>, and explore <a href="https://guidance.apievangelist.com/guidance/contracts/postman-collections.html" target="_blank">Postman Collections</a> via API Evangelist guidance.

 ```